felipegmch/weatherChallenge/README.md

 - /cities/name: GET, parameters {cityName: String, countryCode: String (optional), units: String (optional)}.
 Calls the openWeatherMap API and retrieves the weather conditions of by the name of the city (cityName) and the code of the country (countryCode - optional), which is present in the database.
 The units are optional (default: Kelvin, metric: Metric, fahrenheit: Fahrenheit).

 ### To start the frontend, in a terminal/prompt
--cd ./src/main/resources/static/weatherChallenge
+- cd ./src/main/resources/static/weatherChallenge
--ng serve --open
+- ng serve --open
--Frontend runs by default in http://localhost:4200/
+- Frontend runs by default in http://localhost:4200/